IsraelCohen54/Design-Pattern-C-/README.md

 Structural: Flyweight (save memory by pointing to an already existing instance),
 Behavioural: Command (encapsulation, and save commands to later use), strategy (change algorithm behavior at runtime), iterator, interpreter(used with language/math understanding)).

-To my use if ever needed,
+To my use, if ever needed,
 added two files, the first one with some examples of STL (Standard Template Library) usage, the second contains the implementations of CCTOR (copy constructor) and the like.